samuel8mille/BaseProfileApplication/README.md

 - BaselineProfile needs his own module, like `macrobenchmark`.
 - Using alpha versions of `baselineprofile` library allows run baseline generating tasks without rooted physical devices.
 - Maybe it's necessary upgrade gradle to 8.0.0 or above versions.
 - BaselineProfile library already contains `macrobenchmark` jetpack library.
-The opposite is not valid.
+The opposite is not true.

 **How the Baseline Profile works**